apkelly/ErgEmporium/vesa mount v1/README.md

 # VESA mount for computer monitor v1

-This project replaces the PM5 mounting arm with an arm that allows you to mount a computer monitor (or small TV) using a standard 100x100mm VESA mount.
+This project replaces the PM5 mounting arm with an arm that allows you to mount a computer monitor (or small TV) using a standard 75x75mm or 100x100mm VESA mount.
 With this replacement you can then use any input source your monitor/TV supports e.g. Chromecast via HDMI, to watch the content you want while doing your workout.